denniswong12/python-stock-quote/README.md

 ## Development Workflow
 The `main` branch is protected, requiring all code changes to go through a **Pull Request (PR)**.

+### AWS Infrastructure
+Terraform is used to provision the required AWS resources.
+Sensitive information is stored in terraform.tfvars, which is ignored by Git.

 ### Pull Request Actions
 When a PR is created, GitHub Actions will automatically:
 - Run **automated tests** (`test_app.py`)